LightSquared bankruptcy exit plan puts Ergen in uncertain position

-NEW YORK, Feb 15 (Reuters) - Bankrupt wireless company LightSquared Inc has proposed a new restructuring plan that would remove certain regulatory hurdles to its exit from Chapter 11 while potentially subordinating the bankruptcy claim held by its largest creditor, an entity run by Dish Network Corp Chairman Charles Ergen.
+NEW YORK (Reuters) - Bankrupt wireless company LightSquared Inc has proposed a new restructuring plan that would remove certain regulatory hurdles to its exit from Chapter 11 while potentially subordinating the bankruptcy claim held by its largest creditor, an entity run by Dish Network Corp (DISH.O) Chairman Charles Ergen.

 In court papers filed late on Friday night, LightSquared outlined a restructuring plan fueled by $2.35 billion in new financing from Fortress Investment Group and others, which would not be contingent on gaining regulatory approval for a planned wireless network, as was its previous plan.